Xomega-Net/Xomega.Docs/docs/tutorial/3-details/11-computed-fields.md

 ### Configuring computed properties

 Finally, let's configure computed properties on the UI to have them automatically update whenever the values of the underlying properties change.
-You can set it up manually using property listeners, but Xomega Framework makes it extremely easy with using LINQ expressions.
+You can set it up manually using property listeners, but Xomega Framework makes it extremely easy by using LINQ expressions.

 All you have to do is to create an expression that returns the computed value based on the provided arguments and pass it to the `SetComputedValue` method along with the instances of those arguments.
 You can pass the entire data object or individual properties as the arguments, or any combination thereof.
 To make the expression easier to write, you can also define and use helper functions, such as the `GetLineTotal` for calculating the line total from nullable values, as illustrated below.